-Originally from Guizhou Province in China, Helen Zheng is a research associate in the Spatial Policy and Analysis Laboratory (SPA-Lab), within the Department of Planning and Environment.
+Originally from Guizhou Province in China, Helen Zheng is a Leverhulme Early Career Research Fellow in the Spatial Policy and Analysis Laboratory (SPA-Lab), within the Department of Planning and Environment.

-Working in Manchester had always felt like a dream to me and thanks to this job opportunity, and the Newton Fund, I have been given an international platform on which to launch my career.Helen Zheng / Research associate in the Spatial Policy and Analysis Laboratory (SPA-Lab)
+Working in Manchester had always felt like a dream to me and thanks to The University of Manchester, and the Leverhulme Trust, I have been given an international platform on which to launch my career.Helen Zheng / Leverhulme Early Career Research Fellow in the Spatial Policy and Analysis Laboratory (SPA-Lab)

 Launching my career in Manchester

-I’m currently a research associate and from November 2019, I’ll start a new position as the Leverhulme Trust early career Fellow conducting a three-year project looking at whether spatial decentralisation can achieve sustainable urbanisation.
+I’m currently a Leverhulme Early Career Research conducting a three-year project looking at whether spatial decentralisation can achieve sustainable urbanisation.